Boris Johnson says Britain is at a ‘perilous turning point’ as he introduces new restrictions

 Later in the evening, Johnson was scheduled to deliver a televised address to the nation — only his third such speech during the pandemic.

-The restrictions are a blow for Britain’s struggling hospitality sector.
+The restrictions are a blow for Britain’s battered hospitality sector.

+Until now, the government had been trying to encourage more people to go into offices where it was “safe” to do so.
+One survey suggested that Britons were far less keen than many of their European counterparts about returning to offices, a reluctance that has hurt local businesses ranging from cafes to dry-cleaners.

 Kate Nicholls, chief executive of UK Hospitality, a trade association, said the announcement will “accelerate business closures and job losses.”